adamgligor/adamgligor.github.io/_posts/2019-09-01-golf-rear-brake-job.md

 ## Intro

-I'm renewing the rear brakes on a volkswagen golf mk7, brake pads and rotors.
-Bonus challenge, the car has ebrakes, the thing can't be take apart without a diagnostics tool.
+I'm renewing the rear brake pads and rotors on my volkswagen golf mk7.
+The car has ebrakes, the thing can't be take apart without a diagnostics tool ... perfect opportunity to earn another star for mechanical skills.

 ## Parts & documentation

 As always good preparation is key.
-VW cars being popular, I managed to obtain good documentation easily.
+VW cars are popular so documentation is accessible.

 There are at least 3 or 4 brake types installed on the golf mk7 all with different parts.
-To find the matching parts I use all the car codes I can find (vin, engine, etc) do visual comparison, plus measure the rotor size and check bolt types and sizes.
+To find the matching parts I uses all the car codes I could find (vin, engine, etc) did visual comparisons, tool measurements of the rotor and bolts.

-Next I read and understands the procedure and double-check on youtube and forums.

 ## Tools & parts